It's a Beautiful Day: 1970s and beyond

 By 1970, the original lineup of the band had changed; the LaFlammes had split up and Linda left the band and was replaced by Fred Webb.
 On July 5, 1970, the band played the second Atlanta International Pop Festival in Byron, Georgia, to an estimated 250,000 people.
 The group's second album, Marrying Maiden, recorded at Pacific High Recording Studios in San Francisco, was released in 1970.
 It was their most successful on the charts, reaching number 28 in the U.S. and number 45 in the U.K. In that same year, the band performed at the Holland Pop Festival at the Kralingse Bos in Rotterdam, Netherlands, and at the Bath Festival of Blues and Progressive Music in Somerset, England.

 It's a Beautiful Day was one of the last acts to appear at the Fillmore West in San Francisco in July 1971.
 Its performance of "White Bird" was featured as part of the musical documentary film Fillmore, released the following year.

 Mitchell Holman and Hal Wagenet left in the summer of 1971, later forming the group Natural Act with songwriter Tim Dawe.
 They were replaced by bassist Tom Fowler (later with Frank Zappa) and guitarist Bill Gregory.
 Their first performance was broadcast live on San Francisco's KSAN FM radio, with host Tom Donahue introducing them as the band's two new members.

 The group released their third album, Choice Quality Stuff/Anytime, in 1971, followed by the live album, It's a Beautiful Day at Carnegie Hall, in 1972.
 Tom Fowler left that same year.
 Citing exhaustion, and with differences arising over the direction and management of the band among band members, David LaFlamme resigned later in 1972.
 It's a Beautiful Day...Today was recorded and released the following year, and the band toured until the summer of 1973 when it split up.
 A large factor in the group's decision to break up was over renewed litigation brought by Matthew Katz.

 Replacement bassist and vocalist James "Bud" Cockrell would help form Pablo Cruise shortly thereafter, and violinist Gregory Bloch joined the Italian progressive rock group Premiata Forneria Marconi and later the Saturday Night Live Band.
 Fred Webb became a member of the Bay Area band Stoneground later in 1973, while Bill Gregory returned to the club circuit in New Orleans, eventually releasing a solo album It's a Bluesy Day in 1980.
+Val Fuentes went on to play with a number of groups including the country rock band New Riders of the Purple Sage during much of the 1980's.
 After her earlier departure, Linda LaFlamme formed the jazz-rock ensemble Titus' Mother which evolved into A Thought in Passing by 1972.